Fed's Powell: 'Patient' policy still warranted despite 'solid' U.S. growth

-WASHINGTON (Reuters) - Rising risks and recent soft data shouldn’t prevent solid growth for the U.S. economy this year, but the Federal Reserve will remain “patient” in deciding on further interest rate hikes, Fed Chairman Jerome Powell said on Tuesday.
+WASHINGTON (Reuters) - Rising risks and recent soft data should not prevent solid growth for the U.S. economy this year, but the Federal Reserve will remain “patient” in deciding on further interest rate hikes, Fed Chairman Jerome Powell said on Tuesday.

 In prepared testimony released in advance of a hearing before the U.S. Senate Banking Committee, Powell reaffirmed the policy shift made by the U.S. central bank in January, citing “crosscurrents and conflicting signals” that weakened the case for further rate increases and made an otherwise positive outlook less certain.